-Chicken tenders are lightly pan-fried and served with fettucine in a light alfredo sauce
+Buffalo Fettuccine Chicken Alfredo is made with chicken tenders that are lightly pan-fried and then served with fettuccine in a light alfredo sauce

 that has been infused with buffalo sauce!
 This fast and simple pasta dish